grommunio/gromox/doc/glossary.rst

 	because the user id is obtained from HTTP authentication headers.

 Database GUID
+	Randomly-generated value on mailbox creation.
 	A value which is found in ``mdb01.edb`` in table ``MailboxIdentity``, column ``LocalIdGuid``.
 	In Exchange, dbguid is distinct from Store GUID.
 	In Gromox, dbguid is the same value as GABUID.
 	In Outlook Cached Mode, every OST file has its own dbguid.
 (Deleting the OST file leads a new dbguid being generated.)
+	It MFCMAPI/OLSpy, the value shows up as part of Change Keys, PCLs, entryids, etc.

 Folder Database GUID
 	Visible in EX entryids (with conditions) at bytes 22-38.